sammilucia/TrelloX/README.md

 2. Elegant and fast

 ## History
+### 2020-02-01 version 1.8.0 beta
+- Removed dependency on mutation-summary
+- Reworked how TrelloX installs to make it much more performant

 ### 2020-02-01 version 1.7.2 beta
 - This is the start of the a code tidy-up and performance improvements